stochasticai/xTuring/docs/docs/contributing/model_contributing.md

 ---
-title: Adding new models
+title: Adding new model
 description: Guide on how to add new models to xTuring
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Adding new models
+# How to add a model to _xTuring_?

 We appreciate your interest in contributing new models to xTuring.
 This guide will help you understand how to add new models and engines to the library.

 ## Prerequisites
 Before you start, make sure you are familiar with the xTuring codebase, particularly the structure of the models and engines folders.
-Familiarity with PyTorch and the Hugging Face Transformers library is also essential.
+Familiarity with _PyTorch_ and the _Hugging Face Transformers_ library is also essential.

 ## Steps to add a new model